elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Energy Sour Gummy Worm (9 / 10)

 Similar to White Gummy Bear, but I really wish it had a bit more flavour.

+### Celsius Watermelon Lemonade (9 / 10)

+I only got to try this flavour in April 2025, and it was great.

 ### Celsius Orange (8.9 / 10)